antoninschrab/antoninschrab.github.io/_pages/blog-sept-2022.md

 <img src="https://antoninschrab.github.io/files/eds22.JPG?raw=true" alt="Photo" style="width: 500px; border-radius: 10px; padding: 8px 8px 8px 8px"/>
 </center>

-Finally, I participated in [EDS 2022](ellisalicante.org/eds2022/), the ELLIS Doctoral Symposium 2022, hosted by the [ELLIS Alicante of Alicante](https://ellisalicante.org) at the [University of Alicante](https://www.ua.es/en/) in Spain from 19th to 23rd September.
+Finally, I participated in [EDS 2022](ellisalicante.org/eds2022/), the ELLIS Doctoral Symposium 2022, hosted by the [ELLIS Alicante](https://ellisalicante.org) at the [University of Alicante](https://www.ua.es/en/) in Spain from 19th to 23rd September.
 It was an amazing experience to meet so many other PhD students working on diverse topics in Machine Learning.
 I especially enjoyed the numerous poster sessions which allowed to engage with other students and discuss their current research!